Sheelagh Carpendale: Recognition

 Canadian Human Computer Communications Society (CHCCS) Achievement Award, which is presented periodically to a Canadian researcher who has made a substantial contribution to the fields of computer graphics, visualization, or human- computer interaction.

 She was elected to the CHI Academy and received the IEEE VGTC Visualization Career Award in 2018.

 In 2021, she was inducted as a fellow of the Royal Society of Canada, a top honour for Canadian researchers.
+She was elected to the 2025 class of ACM Fellows, "for contributions to expanding the diversity of data comprehension through innovative interactive visualizations", and to the 2026 class of IEEE Fellows, "for contributions to empowerment and engagement through interactive data visualization".